 As an unwanted exercise, organizations tend to evaluate or repeat the same control tests performed by different Internal Control units without any distinctive added value.
 Those organizations may end up confusing the first line of defense with respect to what is really important to fix in the first place.

-How can institutions leverage the 3 lines of defence model and minimise duplication of efforts across each lien for one comprehensive program?
+How can institutions leverage the 3 lines of defence model and minimise duplication of efforts across each line for one comprehensive program?

 Expecting and encouraging adequate communication, disciplined coordination as well as professional commitment by all lines of defense.

 I believe the time has come once and for all to understand that all lines pursue the same interest with different assignments, ultimately they share a common objective: To ensure that the organization navigates the terrain of risks in the most intelligent and eloquent way.